-Our services aim to assist offenders and their whanau to address the following reintegrative needs:
+Our services aim to assist offenders and their whānau to address the following reintegrative needs:

 - Managing finances

-- Developing positive whanau relationships
+- Developing and sustaining positive whānau relationships

 - Developing pro-social community support